jmbarrios/rs.tdwg.org/process/page_build_scripts/termlist-header.md

 ## 1 Introduction

-This document contains all versions of terms used in the history of the making of this most recent version of the Chronometric Age vocabulary (http://rs.tdwg.org/version/chrono/2020-MM-DD).
+This document contains all versions of terms in the Chronometric Age vocabulary (http://rs.tdwg.org/version/chrono/2020-MM-DD).
 The vocabulary uses the namespace abbreviation `chrono:`.
-Some terms are deprecated and should no longer be used, and some terms have been superseded with updated versions that better represent community understanding of the definitions and usage.
-Deprecation and supersession are noted in the term metadata.
-Some terms use a namespace (http://zooarchnet.org/dwc/terms/version/) that predates the standard.
-Metadata about those terms should not be expected to be retrievable by dereferencing their IRIs.
+Earlier term versions using the `zooarchnet:` namespace are deprecated and should no longer be used.
+These deprecated terms can be found at (http://rs.tdwg.org/chrono/doc/list/2020-09-14).

 For a simplified list that contains only the currently recommended terms, see the Chronometric Age Quick Reference Guide (https://chrono.tdwg.org/terms/).